ModiaSim/Modia3D.jl/docs/src/internal/ContactDetection.md

 ## Keys

-An *object pair* is identified by a *unique* `pairKey::PairKey`, where `const PairKey = Int64`.
+An *object pair* is identified by a *unique* `pairID::PairID`, where `const PairID = Int64`.
-A pairKey is constructed by packing the object indices of the two objects into an `Int64` number.
+A pairID is constructed by packing the object indices of the two objects into an `Int64` number.

-The information about the *smallest distances* are stored in the sorted dictionary `distanceDict` (see below).
+The information about the *smallest distances* are stored in the sorted dictionary `distanceSet` (see below).
 The entries in this dictionary are ordered according to their `key::DistanceKey`.
 This key consists of three elements that are evaluated in the following order:

 1. `contact`
 2. `distanceWithHysteresis`
-3. `pairKey`
+3. `pairID`

-If `contact=true`, order does not matter and is therefore only based on the unique `pairKey`.
+If `contact=true`, order does not matter and is therefore only based on the unique `pairID`.
 If `contact=false`, order matters and is basically on `distanceWithHysteresis`.
 This leads to the following definition of the `DistanceKey` ordering:

 ```
 Base.:isless(key1::DistanceKey, key2::DistanceKey) =
-     key1.contact &&  key2.contact ? key1.pairKey < key2.pairKey :
+     key1.contact &&  key2.contact ? key1.pairID < key2.pairID :
    ( key1.contact && !key2.contact ? true                        :
    (!key1.contact &&  key2.contact ? false                       :
    (key1.distanceWithHysteresis != key2.distanceWithHysteresis   ?
     key1.distanceWithHysteresis < key2.distanceWithHysteresis    :
-    key1.pairKey                < key2.pairKey)))
+    key1.pairID                < key2.pairID)))
 ```